kleinbottle/swanlotus/content/blogs/feeling/feeling.md

 The nursery rhyme tells us that life is but a dream.
 Imagine, however, if someone told you that your dreams could become your life.
 Would you be disposed to believe that statement?

-If you are imbued with the scientific spirit, you would at the very least subject that assertion to experimental validation or refutation.
+If you are imbued with the scientific spirit, you would, at the very least, subject that assertion to experimental validation or refutation.
 If you are so inclined, read this blog carefully, because it could be the single most important _secret of success_---academic or otherwise---that you might encounter in your entire life.

 ## An instructive episode